Unifex/docs.tokaido.io/pages/containers.md

 ### MySQL
 The MySQL container provides a local MySQL instance for your Tokaido site.
 We didn't need to invent anything special for this service, so Tokaido just uses the official Docker MySQL image.
 Check out the [Environments](/environments) documentation for more details.

-Note that each time to replace your Tokaido environment by using `tok destroy` or `tok init` you will completely destroy your MySQL database.
+Note that each time to replace your Tokaido environment by using `tok destroy` you will completely destroy your MySQL database.

 ### Drush
 The Drush container _is_ something we had to invent especially.
 It provides an SSH server and many, many friendly tools for managing PHP and Drupal sites.
 This includes Composer, Vim, the Mysql client, and of course PHP itself.